olcf/hands-on-with-summit/challenges/Jobs_in_Time_Window/README.md

 As you may have already seen in [Basic_Workflow](../Basic_Workflow), Slurm provides the fundamental mechanisms to [submit batch jobs](https://docs.olcf.ornl.gov/systems/frontier_user_guide.html#batch-scripts) and [moderate submitted jobs](https://docs.olcf.ornl.gov/systems/frontier_user_guide.html#monitoring-and-modifying-batch-jobs) after they've been enqueued.

 We won't be submitting any new jobs here, but rather looking at others that have already been run and gathering information about them.
-To do this, we'll primarily use the `sacct` command.
+To do this, we'll primarily use the `squeue` command.

-(See the `sacct` manual page by running `man sacct` for a full list of command options.)
+(See the `squeue` manual page by running `man` `squeue` for a full list of command options.)

 ## Let's try to answer...
-1. How many jobs were completed on Ascent between 00:00 (midnight) on June 1, 2023 and 23:59 on June 15, 2023?
+1. How many jobs were completed on Frontier between 00:00 (midnight) on June 1, 2023 and 23:59 on June 15, 2023?

 2. How many unique users did the jobs from question 1 belong to?